West Virginia Republican Party

 The West Virginia Republican Party is the affiliate of the United States Republican Party in West Virginia.
-Elgine McArdle is the party chair.
-It is currently the dominant party in the state, controlling all both of West Virginia's U.S. House seats, one of the U.S. Senate seats, both houses of the state legislature, and the governorship.
+Josh Holstein is the party chair.
+It is currently the dominant party in the state, and is one of the strongest affiliates of the national Republican Party.
+It controls both of West Virginia's U.S. House seats, both of the U.S. Senate seats, all six statewide executive offices, and has supermajorities in both houses of the state legislature.

 History

-The Republican Party arose in 1854.
-The Democratic Party was an advocate of slavery and the Republican Party opposed it.
-There was a lot of turmoil in Virginia with the rise of the Republican Party.
-When the American Civil War reached Western Virginia, there was a rise in violence against those who opposed slavery.
-In May 1861, people traveled to Richmond, Virginia, to vote on secession of the state.
-Many Republicans had to leave the city because of the threats.
-Those who fled and others who lived in Western Virginia went to Wheeling to create their own government and began creating a new state, in which they were successful.
+Part of Virginia

+John Curtiss Underwood formed the party's newspaper in Wheeling, the first in any of the border states using financial aid from William H. Seward.
+Underwood also received financial backing to form a colony for northern workers in Ceredo.

+Republicans, such as Cassius Marcellus Clay and Underwood, viewed John Brown's raid on Harpers Ferry as damaging to the party.
+Almost all of Abraham Lincoln's support in the 1860 election came from around Wheeling.